Paralegal Studies

 Paralegal Program Legal Specialty Course Transfer Policy

-Upon a student’s admission to Midlands Technical College (MTC) and enrollment in the Paralegal Program, we review transfer credits and may accept up to two-thirds of the requisite number of legal specialty credits from regionally accredited, ABA-approved schools.
-This translates to as many as five legal specialty courses in the paralegal certificate program and seven legal specialty courses in the paralegal associate degree program.
+Upon a student’s admission to Midlands Technical College (MTC) and enrollment in the Paralegal program, we review transfer credits and may accept up to two-thirds of the requisite number of legal specialty credits from regionally accredited, ABA-approved schools.
+This translates to as many as five legal specialty courses in the certificate program and seven legal specialty courses in the associate degree program.

 Legal specialty courses cannot be accepted from a college that does not have regional accreditation.
 We may accept credits from non-ABA approved schools if adequate evidence is provided to document that the course meets an appropriate level of academic rigor and compliance with ABA guidelines for paralegal education.

-Students must earn a grade of “C” or better in all of the courses for the grade to be counted toward graduation.
+Students must earn a grade of “C” or better in all legal courses for the grade to be counted toward graduation.
+This includes all courses with the LEG prefix.

 How to Enroll